Spring Break For Kids Travel Activities

 Travel Watercolor Set

-I’m sure it helped that we used OOLY’s new Watercolor Paper too.
+I’m sure it helped that we used Chroma Blends Watercolor Paper too.
 The pad is sturdy for travel, but I also like to cut smaller pieces of paper when we travel.
 It changes things up a bit for the kids and I find they never sit long enough to fill an entire piece of paper, so this also avoids waste.
+And the new round watercolor paper pad for even more imaginative projects.
 I can totally see this activity working from the plane to the pool.

 Yes, we read on vacation.
 And sometimes the kids even read without anyone making them!
 In fact, our first year traveling together, on a particularly long drive, the kids spontaneously began passing around and sharing a book with each other.
 Each kiddo took a turn reading a chapter aloud.
 It was super cute.
 Now that the kids are a little older, I thought it might be fun to do some kind of travel book club.

 I haven’t figured out all the details yet, but I know that fun supplies go a long way toward making reading activities fun for the kids.
-I love Notes on a Roll Sticky Note Set for marking passages, writing questions, or commenting on something that catches your eye.
-It has a tape-like dispenser so you can choose any note size you like plus they have colorful & fun patterns.
-And guess what-they are peel-able, they will peel off most surfaces including paper!
+I love Note Pals Sticky Tabs for marking passages, writing questions, or commenting on something that catches your eye.
+There are 18 different fun to use creatures & patterns to keep the kids interested.
 The kids thought these were awesome too!
-And the mini gel pens are the perfect travel size for annotating.
-I am an active reader and love to mark up my books, so I just might nab the Neon Click Scented Retractable Highlighters for myself (they smell good and there’s no cap to fall underneath the plane seat in front of you!).
+And the 6 Click gel pen is the perfect travel size for annotating – you get 6 color inks all in one pen!

 Now if spring break would hurry up and get here!